pinax/pinax/docs/starterprojects.rst

  * **Inherits**: account
  * **Type**: foundational

-The basic project base adds user profiles and notifications.
+This starter project adds user profiles and notifications.
 User profiles is handled by idios and notifications by django-notification.

 Apps included (excluding parent project):